semagnum/nview-live/docs/usage.markdown

 ## Panel settings {#finding-nview-live}

+- Delay - time in seconds to wait before running the visibility check after the viewport has updated.
 - Maximum distance - any objects further than this distance from the camera will be excluded from budget testing and automatically hidden.
+- Show Hidden objects - this button operator shows all hidden objects and acts as a reset button.
+This is the same operator as the one defaulted to the Alt-H keyboard shortcut.

 ### Budget subpanel
 You can toggle budget prioritization as well as the following options: